Dutch delight once more as Schroder and Vink retain quad doubles gold

 The showdown, meanwhile, proved to be the last act of Lapthorne’s Paralympic career.
 The 33-year-old, who now has three Paralympic silver medals and a bronze to his name, announced that Paris 2024 will be his last Paralympics.

-It brings the curtain down on a Paralympic career with began at London 2012 when he won quad doubles silver alongside Peter Norfolk, while further success followed in the shadow of Christ the Redeemer in Rio in 2016.
+It brings the curtain down on a Paralympic career which began at London 2012 when he won quad doubles silver alongside Peter Norfolk, while further success followed in the shadow of Christ the Redeemer in Rio in 2016.

 “This will be my last Paralympic match and it’s bittersweet,” said Lapthorne, who confirmed that he would continue to compete on the UNIQLO Wheelchair Tennis Tour for the time being.